 - 2 tbsp. water

-Transfer the chicken cubes to the edges of the wok and empty the center.
-Add Sichuan peppercorn and dried chili pepper, fry until aromatic.
-Place in garlic, ginger and half of the scallion sections.
-Quickly fry to mix well.
+- Transfer the chicken out.
+Add Sichuan peppercorn and dried chili pepper, and fry until aromatic.
+Place in garlic, ginger, and half of the scallion sections.
+Fry for another 10 seconds.

 Is 1tsp salt for the sauce too much?
 Can u substitute it with chicken stock instead of water?